dberzano/dberzano.github.io/alice/install-aliroot/prereq-osx.md

 * Open Xcode
 * Click on the **Xcode** boldface menu next to the apple sign
-* Go to **Open Developer Tool → More Developer Tools...** like shown in the picture below
+* Go to **Open Developer Tool → More Developer Tools...** as shown in the picture below

 ![Install command line tools](/images/xcode_cmd_line.jpg)